andreberg/SphinxDoc.tmbundle/README.markdown

   - Live Editing

-    By far the best option is to have <span style="color: red">_quasi live-editing_</span> capabilities.
+    A very convenient option to have is what I call <span style="color: red">_quasi live-editing_</span>
+    capabilities.
+Or _almost live-editing_ is another way to put it.
+    If this can be useful to you depends on how fast `sphinx-build`
+    will run for your project.
+In any way I encourage you to try it out.

-    To enable this set the shell variable `TM_SPHINX_DOC_AUTOMAKE`
+    To enable it, set the shell variable `TM_SPHINX_DOC_AUTOMAKE`
-    to any value so that a background build is performed whenever
+    to any value, so that a background build is performed whenever
     you save via `⌘S` (`cmd+S`).

     Next, find the generated HTML file you are interested in
     in your build directory (usually `_build`), right-click it
     in the project drawer and choose `Open <file> in New Window`.
-    Then from the menu choose `Window > Show Web Preview`.
+    Then from the menu choose `Window → Show Web Preview`.

     From the window that appears, reveal the options by clicking
     on the check box at the lower border and in the options drawer